Notifications

 Notifications are built into Cortex to help users stay on top of changes within their environments and the platform.
 Admins can configure notifications for the entire workspace, while users can configure their personal notification subscriptions.

-See the full list of notification options under Notification subscription options in Cortex.
+See the full list of notification options below under Notification subscription options in Cortex.

 Notification markdown limitations

 It is possible to use markdown in some fields in Cortex.
-Some of these fields, such as the description field for an entity verification policy, appear in notifications.
+Some of these fields, such as the description field for a data verification policy, appear in notifications.
 While Cortex will render markdown as expected in the UI, Slack and email notifications may have issues rendering some markdown.

 Markdown limitations include, but are not limited to, the following: